 - Duplicate submission is unethical.
 Do not submit manuscripts that have been accepted or are under active consideration for publication elsewhere.

 - The journal may accept a paper that has appeared in a similar form in publications not available to the general public, such as conference books for on-site use, internal reports, and abstracts for international conferences, but the author(s) must cite the previous publication in the reference section of the manuscript and also must provide at the time of manuscript submission a cover letter stating the previous publication with reprint(s) attached.

 The authors are requested to read also the Ethical Policy to avoid ethical violation.

 AEPX publishes various types of papers depending on the content.
 When submitting a manuscript, please follow the requirements of content, length limit, and style recommendation of the type of paper that you intend to contribute, as summarized below.

 - The maximum length is four printed pages, including tables and figures (about 4120 words).
 In the final formatting process, however, an overflow of the reference list to a fifth page is permissible for submissions from January 1st 2018 (JST) onward.

 - An abstract of no more than 100 words should be provided.

 - A Letter should not be divided into sections.

 - Letters should cover all references that are appropriate and adequate for the work.
-A typical number of references for a Letter is approximately 30 or more.
+A recommended number of references for a Letter is approximately 30 or more.
 (No upper limit is specified.)